-Types of Roaches in Florida
+Types of Florida Cockroaches

-Many species of cockroaches can be generally found in Florida; however, these are the major ones that you will come across at least once during your stay in the state.
+Many species of cockroaches can be generally found in Florida; however, these are the major ones you will come across at least once during your stay in the state.

 The American Cockroach